Have you ever heard of the “Seven-Minute Miracle”?

 Increasing your team’s visibility within the organization can have a lot of positive benefits.
 When the organization values and understands your work, they are more likely to give you additional responsibilities and increase your budget.
 Management will become more likely to listen to your suggestions, and you’ll have a larger influence on the direction of the company.
 And assuming that you’re doing your job well, having a more data-driven, strategic approach should lead to improved revenues and margins, as well as competitive advantage.

-At our upcoming webinar, Communicating Pricing Concepts, we’ll be sharing very useful and practical advice for increasing pricing’s visibility and helping others in the organization understand what pricing does.
+In one of our popular webinars, Communicating Pricing Concepts, we share very useful and practical advice for increasing pricing’s visibility and helping others in the organization understand what pricing does.